OpenLoco/OpenLoco/README.md

 We warmly welcome any contributions to the project, e.g. for C++ code (game implementation, bug fixes, features) or localisation (new translations).
 Please have a look at our [issues for newcomers](https://github.com/OpenLoco/OpenLoco/labels/good%20first%20issue).

+For code contributions, please stick to our [code style](https://github.com/OpenLoco/OpenLoco/wiki/Coding-Style).
+You can use `clang-format` to apply these guidelines automatically.

 ---

 # 4 Compiling the game